Skip to main content

 When words are not processed

-Words are not counted when you:
+Words are not counted as processed when you:

 • Accept a TM suggestion with 100% match